 Find an Agent

 If you’re going to sell your Nebraska house on the open market, you’re probably going to want to sell it through a real estate agent.
 You can go the For Sale By Owner route but statistically, you’re likely to get less money and run into more problems.
 Consider word of mouth and recommendations when finding an agent.
 Make sure you meet with them and interview them to find out about their experience working in your neighborhood, connection to interested buyers, and their ability to market your house well.
-They should be able to provide you with a clear plan
+They should be able to provide you with a clear plan.

-Light It UpReplacing light bulbs
+Light It Up

 Now is a great time to stock up on light bulbs.
 As soon as you list your house on the market, there’s a chance someone is going to drive by to take a look.
 You want to make sure everything is lit up and makes it easy for people to see what they need.
 And once you start showing your house, you’ll want every lamp, light, and fixture turned on.
 You don’t want to run into a situation where lights are going out as a potential buyer is looking around.